Summer is Accident Season

 As these statistics show, the summer auto accident fatalities far outweigh that of the other seasons of the year.
 In addition, teen drivers between the ages of 15 to 20 are also three times more likely of becoming involved in a fatal car accident during the summer months.
 This is primarily associated to these drivers being inexperienced and driving more because school is out of session.

-If you or a family member has been injured in an auto accident in Knoxville, the personal injury attorneys in Knoxville at Greg Coleman Law believe that these negligent individuals must take responsibility for their actions and be held accountable for them in the court of law.
+If you or a family member has been injured in an auto accident in Knoxville, the personal injury attorneys in Tennessee at Greg Coleman Law believe that these negligent individuals must take responsibility for their actions and be held accountable for them in the court of law.

 To learn more, simply complete the Free Case Review form on this page Its 100% Free.